 Now that I've covered what hypnotherapy is, you're probably thinking about all the things I didn't touch on: how hypnosis is portrayed in movies and books and things you've heard or seen about hypnosis in general, or how your aunt Helen stopped smoking forever after 2 hours with some hypnotist in Brooklyn.

 I'm going to cover some major myths about hypnosis.

 Frankly, hypnosis has always had suffered from a problem of public image.
-Maybe this goes back to the origins of these sorts of techniques, as they became separated from things that were perceived as genuinely junky?
-I'm not totally sure.
+Maybe this goes back to the origins of these sorts of techniques.
+I could guess why, but I'm not totally sure.
 Anyhow, without further ado:

 Myth 1: the dominance/mind control myth

 Many people think that hypnosis is somehow about a person (a hypnotist), gaining control over someone else's mind.
-The recent movie, Get Out!
-(2017) is a good example of a portrayal of this myth.
-I've saved the spoilers/more full discussion for further below, but, long and short of it, in the movie, hypnosis is used basically as mind control or a restraint technique, keeping the main character from acting to save his own life.
+For example, Incredibles 2 basically uses the term hypnosis as a synonym for mind control.
+And the recent movie, Get Out!
+(2017) is another good example of a portrayal of this myth in a more nuanced way.
+I've saved the spoilers/more full discussion for further below, but, long and short of it, in the movie, hypnosis is used basically as a restraint technique, keeping the main character from acting to save his own life.
 I've also seen portrayals of hypnosis being used to commit crimes: as if I could hypnotize a bank teller into willingly hand over the contents of their cash drawer without tripping the secret alarm.

 In actuality, hypnosis is more complicated.
 Though based on some truth, and though hypnosis techniques are useful for many things, mental restraint and robbing banks are not among its uses, and it's definitely not mind control.